unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 /Users/willcharlton/sandbox/GatewayEngine/device-client/device-client.v1_f97dd97.tar.gz
 ```

-The resultant tarball is installable with the Gateway Engine OTAU feature.
-This is the same process that creates the production version of `device-client` that Gateway Engine installs and utilizes.
+The resultant tarball is installable with the GWE OTAU feature.
+This is the same process that creates the production version of `device-client` that GWE installs and utilizes.

 ## Installation

 Currently, the `device-client` library can be installed in several ways.
 Installing from source is supported, but not recommended because the process of **building** `device-client` makes the exact version of the code traceable (making support and debug easier).

-### From Gateway Engine Installer
+### From GWE Installer

-If you have, or intend to have, Gateway Engine installed, you can install `device-client` from a build.
+If you have, or intend to have, GWE installed, you can install `device-client` from a build.

 ```
 # virtualenv step optional